Geobiology: Important concepts

-Co-evolution of life and Earth
+Co-evolution of Life and Earth

 A core concept in geobiology is that life changes over time through evolution.
 The theory of evolution postulates that unique populations of organisms or species arose from genetic modifications in the ancestral population which were passed down by drift and natural selection.

-Along with standard biological evolution, life and planet co-evolve.
+Along with standard biological evolution, life and planets co-evolve.
 Since the best adaptations are those that suit the ecological niche that the organism lives in, the physical and chemical characteristics of the environment drive the evolution of life by natural selection, but the opposite can also be true: with every advent of evolution, the environment changes.

 A classic example of co-evolution is the evolution of oxygen-producing photosynthetic cyanobacteria which oxygenated Earth's Archean atmosphere.
 The ancestors of cyanobacteria began using water as an electron source to harness the energy of the sun and expelling oxygen before or during the early Paleoproterozoic.
 During this time, around 2.4 to 2.1 billion years ago, geologic data suggests that atmospheric oxygen began to rise in what is termed the Great Oxygenation Event (GOE).
 It is unclear for how long cyanobacteria had been doing oxygenic photosynthesis before the GOE.
 Some evidence suggests there were geochemical "buffers" or sinks suppressing the rise of oxygen such as volcanism though cyanobacteria may have been around producing it before the GOE.
 Other evidence indicates that the rise of oxygenic photosynthesis was coincident with the GOE.